Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Conclusion

 We have proposed a framework to incorporate constraints into diffusion models.
 These constraints are defined through an oracle function that categorizes samples as either \emph{good} or \emph{bad}.
 Importantly, such a flexibility allows for simple integration with human feedback.
 We have demonstrated our model on different modalities demonstrating how it can benefit safety constraints.

-Possible future directions for this work are (1) incorporating the true training dataset into the later iterations of the method, as the training dataset only affects the baseline DM.
+The current limitations we recognize, and the possible future directions for this work are (i) incorporating the true training dataset into the later iterations of the method, as the training dataset only affects the baseline DM.
 The next stages solely use synthetic data.
 Although we show theoretically that our guidance only improves the model, this lack of revisiting the true dataset in presence of practical errors and approximations poses challenges for large-scale adoption of our method.
-Our preliminary experiments of visiting the true dataset at the distillation time have not been successful yet.
-(2) Avoiding stacking of classifiers, instead directly learning an artifact that can replace the previous classifier in our method, similar to \citep{de2021diffusion}, is vital to the computational complexity of the method as the current computational cost scales linearly with the number of classifiers.
-(3) Bridging the gap the diffusion bridge-based approaches and our work which is practically applicable to a larger set of applications is another avenue for future developments.
+Our preliminary experiments of visiting the true dataset at the distillation time have not been successful yet. (ii) Avoiding stacking of classifiers, instead directly learning an artifact that can replace the previous classifier in our method, similar to \citep{de2021diffusion}, is vital to the computational complexity of the method as the current computational cost scales linearly with the number of classifiers. (iii) Extending \method{} on tabular diffusion to support tabular data~\citep{kotelnikov2209tabddpm}, which compasses a mixture of continuous and categorical data to generalize our work is an inspiring area to future research. (iv) Bridging the gap the diffusion bridge-based approaches and our work which is practically applicable to a larger set of applications is another avenue for future developments.